-1. AUTHORITY TO TAKE DISCIPLINARY ACTION.
-The San Jose City Charter Sections 701(a), 803.1, 805.1, 809.1 and 901 authorize the Appointing Authority to discipline City employees.
 The City Manager is the Appointing Authority for all City employees, excluding professional employees in the City Attorney's Office, employees of the City Auditor's Office, employees of the Independent Police Auditor's Office, employees of the Office of Retirement Services, and employees appointed by the Mayor and City Council.

 The City Manager delegates to the Director of Employee Relations the responsibility to review and approve formal disciplinary actions for City employees under the City Manager's appointing authority.
-The City Attorney, the City Auditor, the Independent Police Auditor, and the Chief Executive Officer (Director) of the Office of Retirement Services are the Appointing Authorities for all employees in their Offices for which they have the authority to appoint under the City Charter.
-The applicable Appointing Authority must approve any formal disciplinary action before the action is taken.
+The City Attorney, the City Auditor and the Independent Police Auditor are the Appointing Authorities for all employees in their Offices for which they have the authority to appoint under the City Charter.
+The applicable Appointing Authority.

+The ORS CEO must approve any formal disciplinary action before the action is taken.